deficollective/defiscan/src/content/protocols/sky.md

 ## Upgradeability

 Core contracts such as `USDS` and `sUSDS` are upgradeable through governance actions.
 Governance has a complete control over the protocol and could arbitrarily mint tokens, liquidate positions, and steal collateral.
-Governance is controlled by `MKR`/`SKY` token holders who sealed their tokens to earn voting power which allows them to submit and vote on respective proposals.
+Governance is controlled by `MKR`/`SKY` token holders who sealed their tokens to earn voting power which allows them to submit and vote on respective proposals, or delegate their votes to another user.

 > Upgradeability score: High

 ## Autonomy

 The Sky protocol relies on the provider Chronicle for price feeds of collateral assets.
-An Oracle Security Module enforces a 1 hour window on price updates and the governance can freeze the current price value to prevent further updates in case of emergency.
+An Oracle Security Module (`OSM`) enforces a 1-hour delay on price updates and the governance can freeze the current price to prevent further updates in case of emergency.
 The Chronicol protocol uses non-upgradeable contracts and a system of decentralized validators (and challengers) to push price updates on-chain.
 The price feed provider could be changed through a governance proposal.

-> Autonomy score: Low
+> Autonomy score: Medium

 ## Exit Window

-The minimum delay between approval and execution of a governance proposal is currently 18 hours.
+The minimum delay between approval and execution of a governance proposal is currently **18 hours**.
 Governance proposals have a recurring weekly and monthly schedules.
-Those proposals had a lock duration of 2-3 days before took effect in the past, but proposals remain possible at any time with the minimum delay.
-Proposals may include an office-hours modifier that means it can only be executed between 14:00 and 21:00 UTC Monday-Friday.
+Those proposals usually have a courtesy lock duration of 2-3 days before take, but proposals remain possible at any time with the minimum delay.
+Proposals may (but do not have to) include an office-hours modifier that means it can only be executed between 14:00 and 21:00 UTC Monday-Friday.
 There are no minimum amount of tokens to open a proposal or for it to pass, as the protocol uses continuous approval.
 This is explained in more details in the [exit window analysis section](#exit-window-1).

-Emergency measures allow the governance to pause certain contracts through a governance proposal without being subject to the mendatory delay.
-In addition to that an _Emergency Shutdown Module_ exists and can shutdown the entire protocol if 500'000 `MKR` tokens are irreversibly sent to the Emergency Shutdown Contract.
+Emergency measures allow the governance to pause certain contracts through a governance proposal without being subject to the mandatory delay.
+In addition to that an _Emergency Shutdown Module_ exists and can definitively shutdown the entire protocol if **500'000** `MKR` tokens are irreversibly sent to the Emergency Shutdown Contract.

 > Exit Window score: High